 There are a thousand and one articles out there that give you methods for quieting your PC.
 Some of those methods are helpful and some are inadequate.
-These five simple steps are what we believe to be the five top priorities to keep in mind when building a quiet pc or upgrading your current machine to a quiet pc.
+These simple steps are what we believe to be the top priorities to keep in mind when building a Quiet PC or quieting your existing computer.

 When everything else is equal, buy a motherboard that has a heatsink instead of a motherboard fan.
 If two video cards are basically the same, buy the video card that has the heatsink instead of a video card fan or fans.

-Make sure your computer doesn't overheat in the search for a Quiet PC.
+Make sure your computer doesn't overheat in the search for a silent PC.

 All of our quiet CPU coolers have specifications on their product pages which indicate which CPUs they are designed for.
 These products will silently cool your CPU sufficiently when installed properly.

 - Consider hardware monitoring

 Most modern motherboards include hardware monitoring which enable you to track your CPU's internal temperature at all times.

 - Consider products that boost the ability of your PC to cool itself

 These product include quiet case fans or a silent pc case with superior cooling, such as the P183 (which provides exceptional cooling by structuring the upper and lower chamber to isolate power supply heat from the heat produced by the rest of your PC's components).

 4 | Buy High Quality Quiet PC Products